vrischmann/gonlineviz/README.md

 gonlineviz
 ==========

 gonlineviz is a dependency graph visualization tool.
-It's basically [goviz](https://github.com/hirokidaichi/goviz) but which is available on a HTTP endpoint.
+It's basically [goviz](https://github.com/hirokidaichi/goviz) but available on a HTTP endpoint.

 installation
 ===========